Tractable Probabilistic Models for Investment Planning: Experimental Results

 \subsection{Probability Landscape Comparison}

-To evaluate the SPN-based methods' ability to learn the true probability distribution over system configurations, we compare their probability landscapes against the empirical estimation of our probability of interest \eqref{eq:practical_objective} across different levels of data availability.
-We aimed to check whether high‑probability regions, ridges, and exclusion zones are recovered in the right places, how estimates evolve with more data (convergence), and where systematic biases or overconfidence may persist.
+To assess the ability of SPN--based methods to learn the uncertainty distribution over system configurations, we compare their estimated probability landscapes with the empirical estimation of the adequacy probability \eqref{eq:practical_objective} across different levels of data availability.
+The available SPN--based methods are the following: